germeval2021toxic/SharedTask/index.md

 ### Subtask 1: :imp: Toxic Comment Classification (Binary Classification Task)

-Still, the detection of **toxic content** in online discussions **remains challenging** and new approaches are constantly being demanded and developed.
+The detection of **toxic content** in online discussions **remains challenging** and new approaches are constantly being demanded and developed.
 With this subtask we aim to **continue** the series of previous **GermEval Shared Tasks** on Offensive Language Identification.

 | message      | Sub1_Toxic |
 | ----------- | ----------- |